ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/README.md

 ## Running the python scripts

-The solution from the notebook is also implemented as a set of python scripts that train and evaluate the trained model.
+The solution from the notebook is also implemented as a set of python scripts for model training and evaluation.
 These scripts can be executed on a local machine to see the solution in action.
 They form the basis of the next step: containarizing the solution in preparation of running on an HPC such as Berzelius.
-The main python script of interest includes:
+The main python script of interest is *train.py*.

-- train.py

-To run model training for 2 epochs:
+For example in order to train the model for 2 epochs, the user should run:

     cd ./02-scripts
     python3 train.py --epochs=2